JRJurman/pico-a11y-template/README.md

 Alternatively, you can clone this repo, and open the `a11y_page.html` with your browser.

 ## How To Use
-Copy the code in the second tab from `sample/aria_test.p8` into your project (if you are viewing the file directly, search for `-- pico-8 a11y template`).
+Copy the code from `a11y_code.lua` or `a11y_code.min.lua` into your project.
 That will give you access to the API, and when loaded in the `a11y_page.html`, will show text to screen readers.

-You can also grab the minified version from `sample/aria_test.min.p8`, in that file, all other code has been removed, and you can copy it directly into your project.

 ## PICO-8 API